CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 public getApplicationId (\Source $source)
 ```

-Gets an application id for a source
+Gets an application id for a source.